 4. Take care of yourself, too.

 When you’re completely exhausted and jittery with caffeine, it can be difficult—if not impossible—to enjoy moments with your toddler.
 Being a good parent doesn’t just mean taking care of your toddler—it means taking good care of you, too.
 It’s important that you do what you need to in order to relax and get some rest, whether that be meditating, reading, or just getting more sleep.
-This month, our #KidSnipsShoutout goes to Purple and their guide to establishing healthy sleep habits for toddlers and finding some time for self-care.
+This month, our #KidSnipsShoutout goes to Purple’s guide on establishing healthy sleep habits for toddlers and finding some time for self-care.

 5. Commemorate the moment.